 Bad breath is caused by odor-producing bacteria that grow in the mouth.
-When they don't brush and floss regularly, bacteria accumulate on the bits of food left in their mouth and between their teeth.
-The sulfur compounds released by these bacteria make their breath smell.
+When a person doesn’t brush and floss regularly, bacteria accumulate on the bits of food left in the mouth and between the teeth.
+The sulfur compounds released by these bacteria make our breath smell.

 Certain foods, especially ones like garlic and onions that contain pungent oils, can contribute to bad breath because the oils are carried to your lungs and out through your mouth.
 Smoking is also a major cause of bad breath.

 Our office will review with your teen ways to prevent bad breath.

 At Alexandria Children’s Dentistry, we support The American Academy of Pediatric Dentistry’s guideline on intraoral piercing.
 We highly discourage the practice of oral piercing.

 There are a number of health-related risks associated with oral piercing, including:

 1. Infections.
 The wound created by piercing, the huge amount of bacteria already present in the mouth, and the introduction of even more bacteria from handling the jewelry all significantly increase the risk of infection.

 2. Transmission of diseases.
 Oral piercing is a potential risk factor for the transmission of herpes simplex virus and hepatitis B and C.

 3. Endocarditis.
 Because of the wound created by the piercing, there is a chance that bacteria could enter the bloodstream and lead to the development of endocarditis — an inflammation of the heart valves — in certain people with heart problems (even some heart problems that are undiagnosed).

 4. Nerve damage/prolonged bleeding.
 Numbness or loss of sensation at the site of the piercing can occur if nerves have been damaged.
 If blood vessels are punctured, prolonged bleeding can occur.
 Tongue swelling following piercing can be severe enough to block the airway and cause breathing difficulties.